twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-correspondence-tables/dhp-correspondence-tables-t210%zh.rst

 ..
-  11-16 rev. completed to the chapter 27
+  12-10 rev. finish completing to the end (the chapter 39) 11-16 rev. completed to the chapter 27
   10-26 rev. completed to the chapter 15
   2021-08-31 post; 08-28 create rst